haneytron/dache/README.md

 # VERSION INFORMATION

-## 1.5.3
+## 1.5.4

-- Upgraded SimplSockets to fix bug that could cause deadlock on startup.
+- Upgraded SimplSockets to fix client bug that could cause disconnect loop when reconnecting.
+- Installed Consistent hashing.
+This ensures that when a cache host is added or removed, only K/N keys need to be remapped where K = key count and N = online hosts.
+In short: it's awesome.

 # INSTALLATION INSTRUCTIONS